Last updated on September 17th, 2020.

 Commercial fishermen often buy ice in giant blocks.
 They keep it inside a walk-in freezer, and go inside the freezer to chip or crush the ice into small pieces, so it can completely surround fish without damage.
 The problem with this on a small-scale level is that you can’t chip ice inside a walk-in-freezer.
-For you, the block ice to be exposed to the outside air, and any time spent chipping or crushing the ice will rapidly melt your ice.
+For you, the block ice would be exposed to the warm outside air, so any time spent chipping or crushing will rapidly melt your ice.
 It is also very time and labor intensive to chip blocked ice.
 I don’t think it’s very practical outside of a commercial setting.

 Block ice takes a long time to make.
 You really need to plan ahead, and know your space constraints.
-You need to make your block as big as possible, but not too big, because you still need to leave room for food.
+You need to find a balance: make your block as big as possible.
+But, not too big, because you still need to leave room for food.
 That is, unless you have a dedicated freezer for making ice at home.

 Block ice: Use it or lose it